Witt groups of Grassmann varieties: Introduction

 \section{Introduction}

-At first glance, it might be surprising for the non-specialist that more than thirty years after the definition of the Witt group of a scheme, by Knebusch \cite{Knebusch77b}, the Witt group of such a classical variety as a Grassmannian has not been computed yet.
-This is especially striking since analogous results for ordinary cohomologies, for $K$-theory and for Chow groups have been settled a long time ago.
-The goal of this article is to explain how Witt groups differ from these sister theories and to prove the following:
+At first glance, it might be surprising for the non-specialist that more than thirty years after the definition of the Witt group of a scheme, by Knebusch~\cite{Knebusch77b}, the Witt group of such a well-known variety as a Grassmannian has not been computed yet.
+This is especially striking since analogous results for ordinary cohomologies, for $K$-theory and for Chow groups, have been settled for even longer.
+The goal of this article is to solve this problem and explain what made it so hard in the first place.

 \begin{maintheo*}[See Thm.\,\ref{main_thm}] Let~$X$ be a regular noetherian and separated scheme over $\bbZ[\half]$, of finite Krull dimension.
 Let $0 < d < n$ be integers and let $\Grass_X(d,n)$ be the Grassmannian of $d$-dimensional subbundles of the trivial $n$-dimensional vector bundle $\cV=\cO_X^n$ over~$X$.
 (More generally, we treat any vector bundle $\cV$ admitting a complete flag of subbundles.)